 - Shortness of breath

 Men more often experience chest pain, while women report shortness of breath.
-This can be different for everyone though.
+However, this can be different for everyone.

 Develop an Action Plan

-Whether you live alone or with other people, there is always something you can do to decrease your risk and increase your chances of survival.
+Whether you live alone or with other people, there is always something you can do to decrease your risk and increase your chance of survival.

 If You Live Alone

-Secondly, living alone doesn’t mean people can’t check on you.
-Recruiting family or friends to call every hour or a few times a day is a great way to make sure you’re safe.
-Some people even rely on neighbors who are close by, in case of an emergency.
-For family members that live out of town, calling your loved one’s neighbor may also be an option for physically checking in.
+Some people even rely on neighbors who are close, in case of an emergency.
+For family members who live out of town, calling your loved one’s neighbor may also be an option for physically checking in.

 And third, keep your bathroom door unlocked.
 If you live alone, there is no need to fear someone walking in on you.
-An unlocked door means help will be able to reach you in less time.
+And, if an event occurs, an unlocked door means help will be able to reach you in less time.

 If You Live With Others

 Living with others while being an at-risk individual is very much to your advantage.
-First of all, not only do you have someone available to hear if something is wrong, you also have someone to get help quickly.
+Not only do you have someone available to hear if something is wrong, but you also have someone to get help quickly.